bob354/RAG-chatbot/README.md

 ### Web Interface

-1. Open **http://localhost:5000** in your browser.
+1. Open **http://localhost:5002** in your browser.
+2. Upload your PDF documents via the UI or place them directly in the `documents/` folder.
-2. Type a question about your documents in the input field.
+3. Type a question about your documents in the input field.
+You can also select specific active documents to filter the search space.
-3. Press **Enter** (or click the send button) to submit.
+4. Press **Enter** (or click the send button) to submit.
-4. The chatbot will retrieve relevant passages and generate an answer with source citations.
+5. The chatbot will retrieve relevant passages via Hybrid Search + Reranking and generate an answer with source citations.

 ### Command Line